Rome Tour Review And Buying Advice

 Set Up- Centered 22 inches wide 15 front -15 back.
 Set Back 22 Wide 15 front -6 back.
 Centered 23 inches wide 15 front -15 back.

 The Rome Crail was a very good board.
-It was light, snappy and a fun board for intermediate to expert all mountain riders at a reasonable price.
-The one thing it really wasn’t was a good beginner to intermediate board for this time.
+It was light, snappy and fun board for intermediate to expert all-mountain riders at a reasonable price.
+The one thing it really wasn’t was a good beginner to the intermediate board for this time.
 This is why we are glad that Rome dropped this and introduced the flat to sort of rocker Tour to their line.
 It’s no longer the advanced to expert ride that the Crail was but it’s an excellent beginner/intermediate ride for a wide variety of riding styles.
 It’s also a decent board for advanced riders.

-Powder: In powder the Tour has a little less float than the K2 Raygun which makes it a decent powder board.
+Powder: In powder, the Tour has a little less float than the K2 Raygun which makes it a decent powder board.
 That means its unique flat to rocker profile combined with a setback stance will be pretty for directional powder riding.